Tommy’s launches a new mental health digital tool for pregnancy and post-birth.

 Gill Walton, Chief Executive and General Secretary of the Royal College of Midwives, said;

 It is incredibly important, indeed it can be life saving, that women get the support they need with their mental health during pregnancy and beyond.
 We know though that too often the system fails them so this campaign and tool are a really welcome innovation to enable parents to access information and support.
 This tool will also aid the work of midwives in discussing mental wellness and enabling them to offer even better support to the women they care for.

 Notes to editors

 Professor Louise Howard, Izzy Judd and Jane Brewin are available for interview.
-Please contact Hannah Blake at Tommy’s on 07730 039361 or [email protected]
+Please contact Tommy's press office on 0207 398 3436 or email [email protected]

 1 in 4 women will lose a baby during pregnancy or birth.
 Tommy’s believes that every baby lost is one too many.